cassianoperin/CHIP8_PYTHON/README.md

 # Python CHIP-8 Emulator

-CHIP-8 Emulator writen in Python3.
+CHIP-8 Emulator writen in Python3 with simple code to be easy to be studied and understood.

 <img width="430" alt="pong" src="https://github.com/cassianoperin/Chip8_Python3/blob/master/images/pong.png">